JonLamy/tp/docs/DeveloperGuide.md

 This was done so that it would be easy for the user to remember what command to use when finding either contacts or tasks.
 - The only difference when finding contacts is that there is a c after the find for contacts
 - Both use the same prefixes

+#### Shorthand: `saveme`

+Users might find that they are often searching for contacts after they have already searched for a task to work on.
+In such cases, the command `findc ts/ 1` would be invoked by the user.
+To streamline the contact searching process, we provide an alias to this commonly used command called `saveme`.

 ### Add task feature